JuliaFinMetriX/Copulas.jl/index.md

 implemented as type `MixPC`.

-Note that we face a reflexive structure at this point: `ModPC` and `MixPC` types both are build on pair copulas, but they are pair copulas themselves, too.
+Note that we face a reflexive structure at this point: `ModPC` and `MixPC` types both are built on pair copulas, but they are pair copulas themselves, too.

 Parametric pair copulas build the very core of this package, as they